-common shares, no par value, and warrants ("Common Share Purchase Warrants") to purchase We are offering common shares pursuant to this prospectus (assuming a public offering price of US\$ of a Common Share Purchase Warrant, which is based on the last reported price of per common share and our common shares on the Canadian Securities Exchange on July [•], 2021 of \$[•] per common share.
-The final public offering price and the exercise price of the Common Share Purchase Warrants will be determined through negotiation between us and the lead underwriter in the offering and the assumed public offering price and the assumed exercise price of the Common Share Purchase Warrants used throughout this prospectus may not be indicative of the final offering price.
-Each whole Common Share Purchase Warrant is exercisable to purchase one common share at an exercise price of US\$, will be exercisable upon issuance and will expire years from the date of issuance.
-The common shares and Common Share Purchase Warrants will be separately issued, but the common shares and warrants will be issued and sold to purchasers.
-Common Share Purchase Warrants will be issued in book-entry form pursuant to a warrant agency agreement between us and as warrant agent.
+We are offering 2,906,000 common shares, no par value, and warrants ("Common Share Purchase Warrants") to purchase 2,906,000 common shares pursuant to this prospectus.
+Each whole Common Share Purchase Warrant is exercisable to purchase one common share at an exercise price of US\$4.77, will be exercisable upon issuance and will expire five years from the date of issuance.
+The common shares and Common Share Purchase Warrants will be issued and sold to purchasers in the ratio of one-to-one.
+Common Share Purchase Warrants will be issued in book-entry form pursuant to a warrant agency agreement between us and Continental Stock Transfer & Trust Company as warrant agent.
 This prospectus also relates to the offering of the common shares issuable upon exercise of Common Share Purchase Warrants.
-The common shares and the accompanying Common Share Purchase Warrants can only be purchased together in this offering but will be issued separately and will be immediately separable upon issuance.